 Section 1- TIME AND PLACE: The annual meeting and budget hearing of the District shall be held between May 22 and September 8 at a time and place selected by the District Board of Commissioners, hereinafter referred to as the “Board”, unless the date has been set by vote of the previous annual meeting. §33.30 (1) and 65.90(1).

 Section 2- NOTICE: Notice of the annual meeting and budget hearing shall be mailed to the Department of Natural Resources with at least fourteen (14) days advance notice.
 The notice shall also be published as a class 2 Notice twice in a newspaper of general circulation in the area.
 The first insertion shall be at least 15 days before the meeting and the second insertion shall be the following week, at least 7 days before the meeting.
-The notice shall include a summary of the proposed budget and the place where the detailed budget is available for public inspection; time, place, and agenda of the annual meeting and budget hearing; the names of nominated candidates; any proposed changes in the By-laws; and any consideration of dissolution. §33.30(2)(a)
+The notice shall include a summary of the proposed budget and the place where the detailed budget is available for public inspection; time, place, and agenda of the annual meeting and budget hearing; announcement on nominations for open positions; announcement if there are any changes to bylaws; and any consideration of dissolution. §33.30(2)(a)

-Section 3- NOMINATION OF COMMISSIONERS: The Board shall nominate candidates to fill vacancies on the Board.
-If none of the remaining elected commissioners, whose terms do not expire, are resident electors, then the candidates shall be resident electors. §33.28 (2).
+Section 3- NOMINATION OF COMMISSIONERS: The Board can nominate candidates, prior to the annual meeting, for election to fill vacancies on the Board.
+In addition to any Board nominations, any three Eligible Voters may nominate a qualified candidate by submitting written nomination papers to the Secretary or the Board with a written consent signed by the nominated candidate stating his/her willingness to serve.
+The nominating voters and candidate shall provide their name and address, and the written nomination shall be signed by all parties.
+Such nominations shall be submitted at least 10 days prior to the annual meeting.
+The names of all properly nominated candidates shall appear on the agenda at the annual meeting and on any ballots for election of Commissioners.
+When the Board nominates candidates, it shall nominate a resident of the district, if no other elected commissioners are resident of the district. §33.28 (2).
 If no resident electors are willing to be elected, the residency requirement shall be waived until the end of the term. §33.28(2m)(b).
-The number of candidates nominatd by the Board shall be the number of vacancies.
-Any three electors may nominate additional candidates by submitting written nomination papers to the secretary and a written consent signed by the nominated candidate stating his/her willingness to serve at least 30 days prior to the annual meeting.
-The names of all nominated candidates shall appear on the written and published notices of the annual meeting.

-Section 4- ELIGIBILITY OF COMMISSIONERS: The annual meeting may elect any elector to the office of Commissioner. §33.28(2)(c) and 33.285
+Section 4- ELIGIBILITY OF COMMISSIONERS: The annual meeting may elect any Eligible Voter to the office of Commissioner consistent with the Statutes. §33.28(2)(c) and 33.285

-Section 5- ELECTING COMMISSIONERS: At annual meetings, the electors shall elect Commissioners to fill the expiring terms on the Board.
+Section 5- ELECTING COMMISSIONERS: At annual meetings, the Eligible Voters shall elect Commissioners to fill the expiring terms on the Board.
 33.30(3)(a).
-When a Commissioner’s term of office has expired, his successor shall be elected to a three-year term. §33.38(2)(c).
+When a Commissioner’s term of office has expired, his/her successor shall be elected to a three-year term.
 All elections for the office of Commissioner shall be conducted by secret, written ballot.
 Commissioners shall assume their office immediately following the annual meeting at which they are elected.

-Section 6- ANNUAL BUDGET AND TAX: At the annual meeting and budget hearing, the Board shall present a proposed budget and tax for the coming calendar year.
-The electors of the District shall approve the budget and vote the tax as proposed or modify the budget and change the funding accordingly.
-That portion of the tax that is for the cost of the operation of the coming year may not exceed a rate of 2.5 mills of equalized valuation as determined by the Department of Revenue and reported to the District Board. §33.30(3)(c) and 65.90(2).
+Section 6- ANNUAL BUDGET AND TAX: At the annual meeting, the Board shall present a proposed budget and tax for the coming calendar year.
+The Eligible Voters of the District shall approve the budget and may vote the tax as proposed or modify the budget and change the funding accordingly.
+That portion of the tax that is for the cost of the operation of the coming year may not exceed a rate of 2.5 mills of equalized valuation as determined by the Department of Revenue and reported to the District Board. §33.30(4)(a) and 65.90(2).
 The Board may collect special charges or special assessments as authorized under Wis.
 Stat. §33.32.